 The next step is to move to a place where you feel safe.
 Don’t assume things might change for the better.
 Move to a new location.

-Now you are ready for step three – seek legal help by contacting the law offices of Healey Law to request a free, no-obligation introductory consultation with a divorce and separation lawyer.
+Now you are ready for step three – seek legal help by contacting the law offices of Healey Law to request a no-obligation introductory consultation with a divorce and separation lawyer.

 Quick facts about domestic violence

 Definition of Domestic Violence – You are a victim of Domestic Violence if you are abused by another person.
 The abuse can be sexual, physical, psychological or economic.

 Actions and threats – It does not matter whether your abuser takes an action or threatens to take an action that is meant to terrorize, intimidate, frighten, hurt, manipulate, humiliate, injure or wound.

 The statistics – About one in four women suffer domestic violence at some time in their lives.

 The signs of Domestic Violence – Victims of Domestic Violence often have physical injuries, lack self esteem, appear worried and fearful, pull away from friends and family, or deny there are any problems.